Short answer

 Scenario 1: Seller offers a concession that covers your agent's full agreed fee.
 Your out-of-pocket cost to the agent is zero.
 The concession appears on your closing statement as a credit.
 The agent is paid from those funds.
 This is the most common outcome when a seller is motivated and pricing the concession to attract buyers.

 Scenario 2: Seller offers a partial concession.
-Your agent receives the concession amount; you pay the remaining amount they're owed under your agreement.
-This gap is typically small, but you need to budget for it.
-Your Loan Estimate from your lender will reflect it once you're under contract.
+Your agent receives the concession amount; you pay the remaining amount owed under your agreement.
+This gap may be small or meaningful depending on the transaction, so budget for it before writing the offer.
+Your Loan Estimate and closing statement should reflect the actual treatment once you're under contract.

 Scenario 3: Seller offers no concession.
 You pay your agent's full agreed fee at closing.
 This is more common in strong seller's markets or with sellers who have decided not to offer concessions.
 Budget for this possibility before you write any offer — your brokerage agreement already specifies the amount.